Celebrating Juneteenth 2024: Children’s Books and Activities for Families and Educators

 Juneteenth Jamboree by Carole Boston Weatherford

-After Cassandra moves from the city to her parents’ small Texas hometown, she feels homesick.
-But when she and her family attend a Juneteenth celebration, Cassidy begins to feel at home in her new town.
+Cassandra is homesick after moving from the city to her parents’ small Texas hometown.
+But when she and her family attend a Juneteenth celebration, Cassidy begins to feel connected to her new town.

 What is Juneteenth? by Kirsti Jewel

-This middle grade book is perfect for teaching elementary school-aged children about the history of Juneteenth, from the past to the present.
+This middle grade book is perfect for teaching elementary school-aged children about the history of Juneteenth, from the past to the present day.

 SHARE: